leouieda/website/about/index.md

     - phd
     - masters
     - bachelors
-banner: monte-roraima.jpg
+banner: valley-of-fire.jpg
-banner_description: "Hiking Monte Roraima in the border of Brazil and Venezuela."
+banner_position: center left
+banner_description: "Overlooking the Valley of Fire national park in Nevada, USA."
 ---

 {% from "utils.html" import fa, ai %}

-# Summary
+# TL;DR

-Geophysicist researching methods for determining the inner structure of the Earth from geophysical observations, mainly disturbances in the Earth's gravity and magnetic fields.
+Geophysicist specializing in the development of methods for determining the inner structure of the Earth from geophysical observations, mainly disturbances in the Earth's gravity and magnetic fields.
 Developer of open-source software for processing, modeling, and visualizing geophysical data.
 Advocate for openness in the scientific process and the adoption of best practices in computational research.

+# Summary

+I am currently Lecturer of Geophysics at the University of Liverpool, where I'm starting the <a href="https://www.compgeolab.org">Computer-Oriented Geoscience Lab</a>.
+Our research and teaching make heavy use of open-source software.
+The lab develops and maintains the [Fatiando a Terra](https://www.fatiando.org) project, a collection of Python libraries for the Geosciences along with some general purpose tools.

+Before coming to Liverpool, I was a Visiting Researcher at the University of Hawai'i, USA, where I worked on the <a href="https://www.generic-mapping-tools.org">Generic Mapping Tools</a> (GMT), a widely-used software for processing and visualizing geophysical data.
+My main contributions were the development of [PyGMT](https://www.pygmt.org) and modernizing the team's development process (moving to GitHub, starting a Discourse forum, setting up continuous-integration, etc).
+Prior to Hawai'i, I worked for three years as Assistant Professor of Geophysics at the Universidade do Estado do Rio de Janeiro, Brazil.

 # Curriculum Vitae